Replacing Autokey on Wayland

 fzsnip

 in your terminal and see if that works.
 If not then something is wrong with the script.
-Feel free to post any error messages and I’ll try to help you figure out what’s going on.Thoughts?
+Feel free to post any error messages and I’ll try to help you figure out what’s going on.Recently I was looking for a Sway/Wayland replacement for Gnome’s emoji picker, and stumbled across rofimoji.

 Please leave a reply: